Mercedes C-Class Estate review

 Engine, 0-60mph and gearbox

-While all the engines in the Mercedes C-Class Estate range feature electrical assistance for extra shove at low speeds, you have to work the entry-level 201bhp C200 petrol quite hard to get it from 0-62mph in 7.5 seconds.
+All the engines in the Mercedes C-Class Estate range feature electrical assistance for extra shove at low speeds, but you have to work the entry-level 201bhp C200 petrol quite hard to get it from 0-62mph in 7.5 seconds.

 For a bit more low-end urgency, you’re better off with the diesel C220d.
-Its 194bhp is slightly down on the C200, but because of its extra pull at low revs, it manages to get from 0-62mph in a similar time of 7.4 seconds.
-The 3-Series Touring 320d is a slightly swifter diesel choice and the 261bhp C300d C-Class Estate is quicker still.
+Its 194bhp is slightly down on the C200, but because of its extra pull at low revs it manages to get from 0-62mph in a similar time (7.4 seconds).
+The 261bhp C300d C-Class Estate is a quicker diesel still, as is the 320d BMW 3 Series Touring.

-When you need to use the C300e's full 309bhp potential, the switch between electric and conventional power is seamless and acceleration is swift (0-62mph takes a mere 6.2 seconds).
-The 25.4kWh battery pack is said to be good for up to 66 all-electric miles (the rest of the engine range benefits from mild-hybrid tech).
+The C300e's electric motor is more than capable of keeping up with traffic to motorway speeds, and when you need to use its full 309bhp potential, the switch between electric and conventional power is seamless and acceleration is swift (0-62mph takes a mere 6.2 seconds).

 Suspension and ride comfort

 Most C-Class Estates come with adaptive sports suspension, and the ride varies from impressively absorbent to really quite sporty.
-Meanwhile, the C300e PHEV gets special comfort suspension, which adds air suspension to the rear wheels to counter the heavy battery.
+The C300e gets air suspension for the rear wheels to counter the weight of the PHEV battery.

 First up, the adaptive suspension.
-In Comfort mode, it deals with the worst effects of bumps and potholes better than the 3 Series Touring, although there's a slightly floaty sensation over undulating roads.
-To avoid that, you want Sport mode, which significantly tightens up the body control without the C-Class losing its ability to round off harsher humps and holes.
+In Comfort mode, it deals with the worst effects of bumps and potholes better than a 3 Series Touring, although there's a slightly floaty sensation over undulating roads.
+To avoid that, you want Sport mode, which significantly tightens up the body control without the C-Class Estate losing its ability to round off harsher humps and holes.

 Mercedes C-Class image